UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 the dependency labels to facilitate the disambiguation of types of arguments and modifiers.

 _Enhanced_ UD graphs may contain some or all of the following enhancements, which are described in the sections below.
+If a corpus does not annotate any of the enhancements defined in the guidelines, it should always have the underscore character in the DEPS column.
+That is, the enhanced graph should not be just an exact copy of the basic tree for all sentences in the corpus.
+Otherwise it creates the impression that the user can expect some enhancements while there are actually none.

 * [Empty (null) nodes for elided predicates](#ellipsis)
 * [Propagation of incoming dependencies to conjuncts](#propagation-of-incoming-dependencies-to-conjuncts)